 - Senators Grassley, Sessions and Cornyn came out against sentencing reform and in favor of mandatory minimums

-- The Obama’s Administration’s April announcement that it will consider clemency for inmates serving time old sentencing laws
+- The Obama’s Administration’s April announcement that it will consider clemency for inmates serving time under old sentencing laws

 As a result, they say, the issue will likely be pushed into 2015.

 The Times seems to forget that the impact of the evil revolving-door Willie Horton ad that did so much damage to the political aspirations of Michael Dukakis is still being felt across the political landscape: